eightsmile/cfa/Portfolio.md

 ETF intraday trading cost > arbitrage cost, then AP can create new ETF shares to earn the profits.

-Expected Holding Period Expense = Annual Cost * %ofYear + RoundTripTradingCost + Ask-bid Spread.

 #### Expense Ratios

 - Rolling Return Assessment - Tracking Difference.
-Allows for comparison with other annual metrics such as fund's expense ratio. 因为ETF的标的是benchmark，ETF performance是他是否与Benchmark return表现一致。所以**Rolling Return Assessment reflects the impact of portfolio rebalancing expenses and other fees, an investor should:**
+Allows for comparison with other annual metrics such as fund's expense ratio. 因为ETF的标的是benchmark，ETF performance是他是否与Benchmark return表现一致。所以 **Rolling Return Assessment reflects the impact of portfolio rebalancing expenses and other fees**.
 - ETF's Expense ratio does not reflect the cost of portfolio rebalancing or other fees.

 #### Tracking Error

-- Annualised Standard Deviation of daily (ETF returns - Benchmark Returns)
+- Annualised Standard Deviation of daily ( ETF returns - Benchmark Returns )

 It does not reveal whether the fund is over/under-performed, or whether that tracking error is concentrated over a few days.